Last Updated April :2026

 Longer loan terms delay equity, reducing your ability to build wealth.

-Now, in many of my articles over the years, I've said one of the biggest ways, one of the greatest ways to build wealth long-term is to own real estate.
+In many of my articles over the years, I've said one of the biggest ways, one of the greatest ways to build wealth long-term is to own real estate.
 And that's because home ownership is supposed to be a path to wealth.
 You build equity, you protect yourself from rising rents, and eventually you own something outright.
 And that's because every single month you make your mortgage payment, not only are you paying down the principal balance of that loan, you're also getting equity over time.

-But here's the thing about a 50-year fixed mortgage, it's heavily loaded with interest in those first couple of years.
-So, you're not really paying down that principle every single time you make that monthly payment.
+But here's the thing about a 50-year fixed mortgage, it's heavily loaded with interest in those first couple of years. you're not really paying down that principle every single time you make that monthly payment.
 And because home prices have appreciated so much over the last say 5 years, there's a high likelihood that home prices move sideways to slightly up over say the next 5 to 10.
 Which means by spreading out that loan term an additional 20 years, it's going to take you a lot longer to accumulate that wealth.

 On top of that, the average age for the firsttime home buyer right now is 38 years old.
 So, if you have a first-time home buyer coming in at 38 years old getting a 50-year fixed mortgage, that means they're not going to be 88 until they pay off that loan.

-Now, I realize, yes, you can refinance and potentially get into another loan at some point in the future, and there's a high likelihood that nobody's actually going to keep that loan the entire duration, but when we're talking about a 50-year fixed loan, I want you to understand that you're paying the balance so slowly that after 10 years, you've barely scratched the surface. you maybe have 9% equity in that property versus if you had a 30-year fixed mortgage in 10 years, you'd have paid down about 20% during that same period of time.
+I realize, yes, you can refinance and potentially get into another loan at some point in the future, and there's a high likelihood that nobody's actually going to keep that loan the entire duration, but when we're talking about a 50-year fixed loan, understand that you're paying the balance so slowly that after 10 years, you've barely scratched the surface. you maybe have 9% equity in that property versus if you had a 30-year fixed mortgage in 10 years, you'd have paid down about 20% during that same period of time.

 On top of that, you're locked in longer.
 You're exposed to more risk, and you're stuck with fewer options if life changes.
 Say, for example, you get a divorce, you get a job transfer, you get some sort of dip in the market.
-Guess what?
 You've got less flexibility.

 Now, let's bring this all to life.
 Let's say Mark's a first-time home buyer.
 He's tight on a budget and sees a 50-year fixed mortgage as his way in.
 But here's the thing.
 5 years in, maybe he gets a job change.
 He gets a divorce.
 He needs to relocate.
 But here's the thing, his house hasn't appreciated much because, as we talked earlier, over a 10-year period of time, he's only gained 9% appreciation.
 And the earlier stages of that 5 years that we're talking about here, he's going to have paid very little principal.
 So, after closing costs, after agent compensation, and after paying off the loan, chances are Mark, he's going to be upside down on that home, which means he's either going to have no move, no options, or both, and probably a lot of regret.

-Now, here's the thing.
 I know what someone out there is saying.
 Well, if you invest the difference, you'll come out ahead.
-Here's [clears throat] the problem.
+Here's the problem.
 That only works if you invest every penny of that monthly savings and actually earn a solid return consistently over decades.
 But let's be real, most buyers don't invest.
 They spend it.
 They do car upgrades.
 They dine out.
 They buy random Amazon buys.
 They go to Starbucks and get the cappuccino frappuccino coffee, whatever it's called.
 So, the reality is you're not investing the savings.
 You're actually losing it. and now you're stuck with a bloated loan and no wealth to show for it.

 I think one of the important pieces to talk about here is that this isn't even a real option yet.
 Most people don't even realize this isn't a thing that you can actually get.
 You can't call your lender today and say, "I want a 50-year fixed mortgage."